mutlu-can/petclinic-microservices-self-study/README.md

   ansible_user: "'ubuntu'"
 ```

-- Prepare a Jenkinsfile to create a QA Environment on Kubernetes Cluster manuenkinsfile-create-qa-environment-on-kubernetes-clusterally and save it as `j` under `jenkins` folder.
+- Prepare a Jenkinsfile to create a QA Environment on Kubernetes Cluster manually and save it as `jenkinsfile-create-qa-environment-on-kubernetes-cluster` under `jenkins` folder.

 ```groovy
 pipeline {